hyperlaunch/flow_state/README.md

 # FlowState

-> **Model workflows without magic.**
+> **Model workflows cleanly, explicitly, and with durable persistence between steps.**

 ---

-**FlowState** provides a clean, Rails-native way to model **stepped workflows** as explicit, durable state machines.
-It lets you define each step, move between states deliberately, and track execution — without relying on metaprogramming, `method_missing`, or hidden magic.
+**FlowState** provides a clean, Rails-native way to model **stepped workflows** as explicit, durable workflows, with support for persisting arbitrary artefacts between transitions.
+It lets you define each step, move between states safely, track execution history, and persist payloads ("artefacts") in a type-safe way — without using metaprogramming, `method_missing`, or other hidden magic.

+Perfect for workflows that rely on third party resources and integrations.
-Every workflow instance is persisted to the database.
+Every workflow instance, transition and artefact is persisted to the database.
-Every transition is logged.
-Every change happens through clear, intention-revealing methods you define yourself.
+Every change happens through clear, intention-revealing methods that you define yourself.

 Built for real-world systems where you need to:
 - Track complex, multi-step processes
-- Handle failures gracefully
+- Handle failures gracefully with error states and retries
-- Persist state safely across asynchronous jobs
+- Persist state and interim data across asynchronous jobs
+- Store and type-check arbitrary payloads (artefacts) between steps
+- Avoid race conditions via database locks and explicit guards

 ---

 ## Key Features

 - **Explicit transitions** — Every state change is triggered manually via a method you define.
 - **Full execution history** — Every transition is recorded with timestamps and a history table.
 - **Error recovery** — Model and track failures directly with error states.
 - **Typed payloads** — Strongly-typed metadata attached to every workflow.
+- **Artefact persistence** — Declare named and typed artefacts to persist between specific transitions.
+- **Guard clauses** — Protect transitions with guards that raise if conditions aren’t met.
-- **Persistence-first** — Workflow state is stored in your database, not memory.
+- **Persistence-first** — Workflow state and payloads are stored in your database, not memory.
 - **No Magic** — No metaprogramming, no dynamic method generation, no `method_missing` tricks.

 ---